OlGe404/CodeReadyContainers/README.md

 This repo can be used to setup a local code ready containers (CRC) installation (openshift 4 equivalent) on Ubuntu/Debian.

 ## Requirements
-To setup CRC with this repo, you need to:
+To install CRC with this repo, you need to:
 * [Setup a free redhat account](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwjGw8bPx9L3AhUNCewKHT11D7EQFnoECAYQAQ&url=https%3A%2F%2Fwww.redhat.com%2Fwapps%2Fugc%2Fregister.html&usg=AOvVaw0XN5agOwobjJWWJmiitUP7) to download a mandatory pullsecret file
 * Have 4 CPU cores (6 when cluster monitoring is enabled)
 * 9GB of RAM (15GB when cluster monitoring is enabled)